rustic-rs/rustic/FAQ.md

 of Rust and golang both have optimizations for some CPUs.
 But it might be that your CPU benefits from a golang optimization which is not present in the Rust implementation.
 If you observe some unexpected resource usage, please don't hesitate to submit an issue.

+## How to install shell completions
+All completion files are stored in the release tarball in `completions` sub-folder.
+Simply move the completion file to the appropriate directory.

+### Bash
+Completion files are commonly stored in `/etc/bash_completion.d/`.
+File with completions is `rustic.bash`

+### Fish
+Fish completion files are commonly stored in`$HOME/.config/fish/completions`.
+File with completions is `rustic.fish`

+### Zsh
+ZSH completions are commonly stored in any directory listed in your `$fpath` variable.
+To use these completions, you must either add the generated script (`_rustic`) to one of those directories, or add your own to this list.

+This list includes, for example, these directories:

+- `/usr/local/share/zsh/site-functions`
+- `/usr/share/zsh/site-functions`